Want to cycle with your small dog? These five dog baskets for bikes are a safe and secure way to transport your adventurous pup.

 Using a leash to control your pet isn’t safe, as even a small jerk could cause a crash.
 I also don’t think it’s fair to force a dog to run at a bike’s pace just to keep up.

-Dog bike baskets are a popular alternative for small dogs.
+Dog bicycle baskets are a popular alternative for small dogs.
 They allow your pet to ride in a secure carrier, often with comfortable padding and a built-in safety attachment.

 Unfortunately, some bike baskets poor quality and unsafe for dogs.
 So, to help you choose a dog bike carrier, we’ve researched and reviewed five of the best.

-A cute basket with a strong resin wicker frame
+A cute basket carrier with a strong resin wicker frame

 Safety is always the priority when travelling with a dog.
-And, while baskets can be safe, it’s important to be cautious.
+And, while a dog bike basket can be safe, it’s important to be cautious.

 Safety Tip #1: Bike baskets are only suitable for small breeds or a puppy.